Favorite sites for simple random walk in two and more dimensions: Introduction

 the set of favorite sites at time $n$.
 A major direction of research is the cardinality of $\mathcal{K}^{(d)}(n)$.
 A classical question of Erd\H{o}s and R\'{e}v\'{e}sz \cite{ER84,ER87} reads as follows:

 For $d\geq 3$, the answer is positive: Erd\H{o}s and R\'{e}v\'{e}sz themselves showed in \cite{ER91} that \bl{a.s.} $\#\mathcal{K}^{(d)}(n)=r$ i.o.~for any $r\in\mathbb{Z}^+$.
 When $d=1$, it was proved (first for favorite edges in \cite{TW97} and later for favorite sites in \cite{Ba01}) that \bl{a.s.} $\#\mathcal{K}^{(1)}(n)\leq 3$ eventually\footnote{We say that a sequence of events $(A_n)_{n\geq 1}$ occurs eventually, if $\liminf_{n\to\infty}1_{A_n}=1$.} and it remained open for a long time whether $\#\mathcal{K}^{(1)}(n)=3$ i.o..
 Much later, Ding and Shen showed in \cite{DS18} that this is indeed the case.
 A similar result also exists for favorite edges (see \cite{HHMS22} for more details).
 We also refer readers to \cite{Oka16} for a survey on favorite sites.
+The work \cite{CDH18} examined this classical question in the context of null-recurrent randomly biased walks within a random environment on a supercritical Galton-Watson tree.
+Additionally, \cite{GNR21} addressed the same question concerning persistent random walk.